sadeemNasser/gitflow-lab-1/readme.md

 All: Create a feature branch with your name in it (eg: ‘feature-1-abdul’) and add a file with your name and a .txt entension (put something in the file)
 All: Use gitflow to get it into dev and release in the parent repo
-Leader: review changes with the whole team (share screen)
+Leader: review changes with the whole team (share screen) You can use the standard git tools, or git flow tools to do this: sudo apt-get install git-flow && git flow